 To begin with, it’s important to note there’s no benefit to climbing faster if your technique degrades and you botch sequences.
 Therefore, practice speed climbing on routes you’ve already wired or climbs well below your maximum ability.
 Climb several laps on the route, resting between attempts, with each incrementally faster than the previous.
 Attempt to climb about 10% faster on each successive lap, but back off the accelerator at the first sign your technique is suffering.

-Perform this drill a few times a week for several months, and you’ll find yourself naturally moving faster when climbing onsight or redpoint at the crags.
+Perform this drill while gym training a few times a week for several months, and you’ll find yourself naturally moving faster when climbing onsight or redpoint at the crags.
 This new skill alone could push your redpoint ability a full number grade higher over the course of a single season–a much greater gain than you’d ever achieve from strength training alone!

-Other smart training drills:
+Other smart training drills

-•Tracking – Tracking is a type of elimination drill where the feet are restricted to using only the exact holds used by the hands.
+- Tracking: Tracking is a type of elimination drill where the feet are restricted to using only the exact holds used by the hands.
 This difficult exercise develops a variety of important skills, including high-stepping, hand-foot matches, and balanced stand-ups.
 Use this tracking drill on routes that are two to three number grades below your maximum ability.

-Copyright © 2000–2015 Eric J. Hörst | All Rights Reserved.
+Copyright © 2000–2022 Eric J. Hörst | All Rights Reserved.